dateng2016/notes/infra_doc_v2.md

 # Notification-service

-All other services send message to RabbitMQ, notification service consumes those messages and handles them from there.
+All other services send messages to RabbitMQ, notification service consumes those messages and handles them from there.

 # Internal-tool

-This services is the backend for the admin portal page.
+This service is the backend for the admin portal page.
 The frontend is `admin-portal`

+# Customer-tracking

+This service is used for customers to be able to see real-time tracking of their items.

+# Review-Analytics

+Every time users submit reviews, we submit to RabbitMQ.
+Review-analytic will consume the message, get the keyword from the review and store them into the DB.

+# Order-Insertion service

+All other services that will require order insertions will call this service.

+# Order Update Sender